By Kate Porter

 As a WGU faculty member, it is my privilege to work with our talented, dedicated students.
 Seriously, you all are amazing.
 You juggle families, jobs, chores, and all the challenges of everyday life—and then you throw in school, too!
 We know that getting your degree isn't easy, but there are lots of great resources here to help you.

-- Contacting a Course Instructor "bothers" us.
-If you take nothing else away from this post, take this: Working with students is the most-important part of a Course Instructor's job.
+- Contacting an Instructor "bothers" us.
+If you take nothing else away from this post, take this: Working with students is the most-important part of an Instructor's job.
 We love to work with students, and it's never a bother or a nuisance to do so!

-- Getting help from a Course Instructor is taking the "easy way" through a course.
+- Getting help from an Instructor is taking the "easy way" through a course.
 If you've been at WGU for any length of time, you know that there is no such thing as "the easy way."
-The best students recognize that making use of all of the available resources—including Course Instructors—is the smartest, fastest, and most-efficient way to competency.
+The best students recognize that making use of all of the available resources—including Instructors—is the smartest, fastest, and most-efficient way to competency.